Introduction to Mulching in Agriculture

 This Mulch is long-lasting in nature and is considered to lower the pH of the soil, so generally, it is used on the land with plants requiring acidic soil conditions.

 Some limitations of organic Mulch are:

-- Create adverse effect on low draining soil by increasing the oxygen level near the roots.
+- Create adverse effects on low draining soil by increasing the oxygen level near the roots.

 - Provide shelter to pests like snails, and mice.

-- The plant foliage or straw may contain seeds which may turn into weeds.
+- The plant foliage or straw may contain seeds that may turn into weeds.

 Inorganic Mulch materials

 This film allows light to pass through and aids in weed growth, but applying herbicide on the inner surface of the film can check the weed growth.
-Mostly it is used while soil solarisation is being done in nurseries so as to obtain 100% seed germination and a disease free nursery.
-It is useful in hilly areas for increasing the temperature of soil during winter season.
+Mostly it is used while soil solarisation is being done in nurseries so as to obtain 100% seed germination and a disease-free nursery.
+It is useful in hilly areas for increasing the temperature of soil during the winter season.

 Double coloured Mulch